CMS-InfoSec/Aether_2/docs/system_requirements.md

 ## 6. Production Readiness

 Aether_2 is considered production-ready, secure, and compliant for real-time autonomous trading on the Kraken spot market when all requirements and success criteria defined above are satisfied.
+Trade history exports are now available via the `/reports/trades` endpoint, which streams per-account execution logs as CSV files filtered by optional start and end timestamps.
+Hedge performance reports are exposed through `/reports/hedge`, delivering JSON summaries of recent rebalance activity along with per-event risk metrics so directors can verify the current hedge allocation and drawdown posture for each account.